Published on: 2025-11-21

 The second big driver is ETF flows.
 After months of strong inflows, November has flipped into heavy redemptions.

-BlackRock’s flagship IBIT product recorded a record single-day withdrawal over 500 million USD as Bitcoin broke below 90,000 USD.
+BlackRock’s flagship IBIT product recorded record daily withdrawals above 500 million USD as Bitcoin broke below 90,000 USD, while several other funds also saw heavy redemptions.

 These flows matter because many institutional holders access Bitcoin almost entirely through ETFs.
 When those products see redemptions, funds must sell the underlying BTC.
 That turns sentiment shifts into direct market selling.